TheodoreGisis/AWS-VPC-Terraform/README.md

 - 🌍 3 Public Subnets (one per Availability Zone)
 - 🔒 6 Private Subnets (two per Availability Zone)
 - 🌐 Internet Gateway for public access
-- 🔁 NAT Gateway for private subnets' outbound internet
+- 🔁 3 NAT Gateways (one per AZ) for private subnets' outbound internet with high availability
 - 🛣️ Separate route tables for public and private traffic
 - 🏷️ Centralized tagging using Terraform `locals`
 - ⚙️ Modular design for easy reuse and customization